MrBlaBlak/Ranking_system_Java_Spring_MVC/README.md

 ## How to run

 ### Docker
+#### Configure Persistence Settings:
+Open the persistence.xml file located in the src/main/resources/META-INF directory of your project.
+Verify that the javax.persistence.jdbc.user and javax.persistence.jdbc.password properties match your MySQL configuration.

 Build war and docker image
 `mvn clean package && docker build -t mrblablak-ranking .`